Greater-London-Authority/output-area-estimates/Readme.md

 Ben Corr & Wil Tonkiss
 August 2022

-ONS Small Area Population Estimates (SAPE) area available for all output areas in England & Wales.
-Full detailed component data are not currently published for this geography.
+ONS Small Area Population Estimates (SAPE) are available for all output areas in England & Wales.
+Full detailed components of change data are not currently published for this geography.

 All data used in this project are publicly available from the ONS website.

 ### Available data

+#### Population
+Single-year-of-age (SYA) by sex estimates of the population for each output area (OA) in E&W are published for the period 2002-2020.

 #### Births
 OA births data are published for the period 2002-2020 for all OAs in E&W.